-3701-17-18 Food and nutrition.
+Food and nutrition.

 - (A) Each nursing home shall will have a kitchen and other food service facilities which are adequate for preparing and serving food for all residents residents.
-The nursing home shall and develop and implement a policy addressing its method for accommodating religious, ethnic and cultural and personal preferences. - (B) The nursing home shall will store, prepare, distribute and serve food under sanitary conditions and in a manner that protects it against contamination and spoilage in accordance with food service requirements of Chapter 3717-1 of the Administrative Code. - (C) Each nursing home shall-will provide at least three nourishing, palatable, and appetizing meals daily to all residents at regular hours comparable to normal mealtimes in the community.
+The nursing home shall and develop and implement a policy addressing its method for accommodating religious, ethnic and cultural and personal preferences. - (B) The nursing home shallwill store, prepare, distribute and serve food under sanitary conditions and in a manner that protects it against contamination and spoilage in accordance with food service requirements standards of Chapter 3717-1 of the Administrative Code. - (C) Each nursing home shall will provide at least three nourishing, palatable, and appetizing meals daily to all residents at regular hours comparable to normal mealtimes in the community.
 The meals shall be that are varied and meet the nutritional needs of the residents and be capable of providing the dietary referenced intake of the "Food and Nutrition Board" of the "National Academy of Science."
-Food shall-will be prepared and served in a form that meets the resident's individual needs based on the assessment conducted pursuant to rule 3701-17-10 of the Administrative Code, the plan of care required by set forth in rule 3701-17-14 of the Administrative Code, allow for resident choice, and accommodate religious, ethnic, cultural and personal preferences.
+Food shallwill be prepared and served in a form that meets the resident's individual needs based on the assessment conducted pursuant to rule 3701-17-10 of the Administrative Code, the plan of care required by set forth in rule 3701-17-14 of the Administrative Code, allow for resident choice, and accommodate religious, ethnic, cultural and personal preferences.
 There can shall be no more than sixteen hours between the evening meal and breakfast.
-Each nursing home shall-will offer a nourishing snack, consisting of a choice of beverages and a food item from a basic food group, after the evening meal.
-Food substitutes of similar nutritive value shall-are to be offered to residents who refuse choose the alternate the food served and serving size may be adjusted according to resident preference.
-The nursing home shall-will accommodate a resident's preference or medical need to eat at different intervals. - (D) A nursing home may provide any alternate format of meal service that otherwise meets the requirements of this rule, if the residents agree to participate in the meal service and the home: - (1) Ensures safe food handling practices to prevent contamination of food being served; and - (2) Assists residents when necessary. - (E) Each nursing home shall will maintain at all times sufficient food supplies for residents.
-The home shall maintain including at least two days' supply of perishable food items and at least one week's supply of staple food items.
-The amount of such supplies shall will be based on the number of meals that the nursing home provides and the nursing home's census. - (F) Each nursing home shall will have planned menus for all meals that are approved by the dietitian required by paragraph (K) of this rule, for all meals at least one week in advance.
-The nursing home shall will maintain records for all meals, including therapeutic diets, as served.
-The meal records shall be kept on file in the nursing home for at least three months after being served and made available to the director upon request-
+Each nursing home shall will offer a nourishing snack, consisting of a choice of beverages and a food item from a basic food group, after the evening meal.
+Food substitutes of similar nutritive value shall are to be offered to residents who refuse choose the alternate the food served and serving size may be adjusted according to resident preference.
+The nursing home shall will accommodate a resident's preference or medical need to eat at different intervals. - (D) A nursing home may provide any alternate format of meal service that otherwise meets the requirementsprovisions of this rule, if the residents agree to participate in the meal service and the home: - (1) Ensures safe food handling practices to prevent contamination of food being served; and - (2) Assists residents when necessary. - (E) Each nursing home shall will maintain at all times sufficient food supplies for residents- The home shall maintain including at least two days' supply of perishable food items and at least one week's supply of staple food items.
+The amount of such supplies shall will be based on the number of meals that the nursing home provides and the nursing home's census.

+(F) Each nursing home shallwill have planned menus for all meals that are approved by the dietitian required set forth by paragraph (K)(J) of this rule, for all meals at least one week in advance.
+The nursing home shallwill maintain records for all meals, including therapeutic diets, as served.
+The meal records shallwill be kept on file in the nursing home for at least three months after being served and made available to the director upon request.
+The records shall and indicate the date that each meal was served along with any food substitutions from the menu.